aggebala/Simple-Stock-Market/readme.md

 * We assume that the trades come ordered by time

-* It does not use any framework
+* It does not use any framework or any external library (except JUnit)

+* Exception handling was kept minimal and handles at the top lvl of the "app"

 ## Installation

 In order to install this project you can  run
 `mvn package` to create the jar needed in the target directory and then run `java -jar <name of jar file>` to execute the application.
+You can also run `mvn integration-test` or `mvn test` for packaging and doing the all the tests or just doing the unit tests.